BryanChiu/Mactivision/designdoc.md

 # 3. List of Concepts

+This is the table of the list of concepts and definations related to the design:

 | Number | Concept       | Definition | Type |  SRS Link |
 |--------|---------------|------------|------|-----------|
 | C1     | The player    | The user who is told to complete a battery.
 The player will be using a device to run the battery and a device to send inputs to the battery.
 For the purpose of this design document we will assume that the player is using a Web Browser and Keyboard respectively.
 The player is given the battery by the battery administrator.
 The player runs the battery and is subjected to a series of mini games.
 The player completes the mini games by using their Keyboard.
 After the battery is completed the player can stop. | Design Time | [Product Scope](https://github.com/BryanChiu/Mactivision/wiki/Software-Requirements-Specification#12-product-scope). |